matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 To further express the importance of this research, for the rest of this presentation, we would like to give the example of Ransomware 3.0.

 # Ransomware 3.0 - LLM Orchestrated Malware
+A separate article listed on Arxiv by researchers at NYU discuss the evolution of ransomware over time.